Shalimov/ISSchemaTools/README.md

 ___
 ####	-	Rule Function

-Pattern for the `matchTraverse` function can be defined by using rules.
+>	Pattern for the `matchTraverse` function can be defined by using rules.
 Rule is some kind of metadata which is describe a field, and can be used for your processing functions or other needs.
-You can declare rule by using `t.rule` function.
+>	You can declare rule by using `t.rule` function.
 You should pass in `t.rule` expected type of data, which is contained in node.
 Type of expected data is only one required param for `t.rule` function.

 ```javascript
 	t.rule({type: Array}); //type must be a Ctor function
 	t.rule(Array); //Short declaration
 ```
+####    Example:
 ```javascript
 	/*
 	*   var t = ISSchemaTools; //in browser